destenson/seneca-flow/README.md

 * with: (with or times required) array of objects to to iterator as "in" property
 * times: (with or times required) integer number of times to iterate
 * exit: (optional) string condition for exit.
 Run after each action and can use :
-  * '$' - 'in' will be set to the current 'with' data. 'index' current index
+  * '$.in' will be set to the current 'with' data.
+  * 'index' current index
   * 'out' which will contain the result of the action
 * series: (optional) boolean force run in series
+* data: (optional) object to be passed to each iteration for templating
+* extend: (optional) object to extend each action

 ### Parallel